likamrat/ARMadillo/README.md

 ![raspbian buster lite download page](img/raspbian/buster.png)

+2. The LAN the Pi's are connected to needs to be DHCP-enabled.

-2. Flashing the Pi and the deploy Raspbian is easy.
+3. Flashing the Pi and the deploy Raspbian is easy.
 First, download and install [balenaEtcer](https://www.balena.io/etcher/?ref=etcher_footer).
     -   Insert SD card to your SD card reader.
     -   Selecet the Raspbian zip file you've just downloaded.
     -   Select the SD card and hit the "Flash!".
-    -   Re-insert the SD card to your SD card reader.
+    -   Once flashing is done, re-insert the SD card to your SD card reader.
     -   Create *ssh* file and copy it to the */boot* partition.
 This is required to be able ssh the Pi.
     -   Insert the card back to the Pi and power it on.
     -   Repeat these steps for each Pi in your cluster.